ozalpozqur/altogic-auth-remix/README.md

 ### Replacing app/routes/profile.jsx with the following code:
 In this page, we will show the user's profile, and We will use our sign-out api route.

-We will remove session and user infos from state and storage if signOut api returns success.
+We will remove session and user info from state and storage if signOut api returns success.
 Then, user will be redirected to login page.

 This page is protected.
 Before page loaded, We will check cookie.
 If there is **sessionToken**, and it's valid, we will sign in and fetch user, session information.
 If there is not or not valid, the user will be redirected to sign in page.